boldflight/BibleConverter/test_EPUB/output/1chron.md

 [9] From the descendants of Hebron: Eliel the leader and 80 of his relatives.
 [10] From the descendants of Uzziel: Amminadab the leader and 112 of his relatives.
 [11] David summoned the priests Zadok and Abiathar, along with the Levites Uriel, Asaiah, Joel, Shemaiah, Eliel, and Amminadab.
 [12] He told them: “You are the leaders of the Levites’ families.
-You and your relatives must consecrate yourselves and bring the ark of the Lord God of Israel up to the place I have prepared for it.
+You and your relatives must consecrate yourselves and bring the ark of the **Lord** God of Israel up to the place I have prepared for it.
-[13] The first time you did not carry it; that is why the Lord God attacked us, because we did not ask him about the proper way to carry it.”
+[13] The first time you did not carry it; that is why the **Lord** God attacked us, because we did not ask him about the proper way to carry it.”
-[14] The priests and Levites consecrated themselves so they could bring up the ark of the Lord God of Israel.
+[14] The priests and Levites consecrated themselves so they could bring up the ark of the **Lord** God of Israel.
-[15] The descendants of Levi carried the ark of God on their shoulders with poles, just as Moses had commanded in keeping with the Lord’s instruction.
+[15] The descendants of Levi carried the ark of God on their shoulders with poles, just as Moses had commanded in keeping with the **Lord’**s instruction.
 [16] David told the leaders of the Levites to appoint some of their relatives as musicians; they were to play various instruments, including stringed instruments and cymbals, and to sing loudly and joyfully.
 [17] So the Levites appointed Heman son of Joel; one of his relatives, Asaph son of Berechiah; one of the descendants of Merari, Ethan son of Kushaiah;
 [18] along with some of their relatives who were second in rank, including Zechariah, Jaaziel, Shemiramoth, Jehiel, Unni, Eliab, Benaiah, Maaseiah, Mattithiah, Eliphelehu, Mikneiah, Obed-Edom, and Jeiel, the gatekeepers.